Rusteam/book_dl_naa/README.md

 The goal of this repo is to reproduce code from a book about [Deep Learning](https://www.litres.ru/a-kadurin-13464223/glubokoe-obuchenie-pogruzhenie-v-mir-neyronnyh-29817855/) written by S.Nikolenko, A.Kadurin, and Y.Arkhangelskaya.

 The expirements will be implemented in Jupyter notebooks.

+### Notebooks

+1. Mutli-class classification on MNIST data using only fully-connected model architecture.
+Reached 75% accuracy